na-na-hi/renget/archive/vxugg.md

 The blue cat angrily turned pointed to the guild member he was talking to earlier.
 "SEE!? i told you that listing wasn't a waste of money!"
 The Meowstic turned back to him and gave him the four fingered approximation of a thumbs up.
 "You're hired! here, let me show you around~"

-The cat led him down another ladder and to the sleeping quarters.
+The cat led him up a set of stairs and to the sleeping quarters.
 "Wait, you aren't going to interview me or anything?"
 Beast asked, somewhat confused.

 "Not really!" the cat cheerfully responded.
 "Between you and me, we've been so desperate for some actual food around here that we were gonna hire the first 'mon who came in here with a pulse."